iafilatov/libfprint/README.md

 If you still wish to try touch operation, use [elan-touch](https://github.com/iafilatov/libfprint/tree/elan-touch) branch.
 For me even enrolling is impossible with touch.
 YMMV.

-### 0x0903

-Elan 0x0903 has a strange issue with this driver: it frequently locks up on enroll after having passed a number of steps.
-A power-cycle is needed to recover it (most likely a reboot because it's often bult into touchpad on laptops).
-I don't know what causes it.
-Logs don't indicate any specific command or conditions.
-And my options are very limited because I don't own 0x0903 and can't reproduce the problem in any way.
-So far my understanding is that some people face the problem pretty consistently while other don't.
-I have plenty of reports from those who do, so please **if you have 0x0903 and can enroll multiple times without problems**, make an issue here and paste some logs.
-Maybe I can see what's different.
-If you're willing to hack a bit and see if you can fix it, reach out and I'll help with whatever I can.
-Many people would appreciate it.

 ### Good image

 ![good image](img/good.png)